poix-code/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 ## 1-strncat.c

-The function concatenates two strings, the length of the strings depends of **n**
+The function concatenates two strings, the length of the strings depends of **n**.

+## 2-strncpy.c

+The function copies a string.